Does Motor Oil Separate?

 Does Engine Oil Break down With Time?

 Engine oil is designed to break down over time.
 The additives in engine oil help to keep it from breaking down too quickly, but eventually the oil will need to be replaced.
-Depending on how often you drive and the conditions you drive in, you may need to replace your engine oil every 3,000 miles or so.
+Depending on how often you drive and the conditions you drive in, you may need to replace your tires approximately every 3,000 miles.

 Is It Normal for a Car to Lose Oil between Oil Changes?